 Have you ever wondered how do all the big names conduct such astonishingly successful marketing campaigns?
 They seem to barely mention their products, but everyone’s talking about them!
+It is because communities empower brands!

 It is a mesmerizing concept, really.
 They employ branded communities; they replace the old fashioned one-way flow of information in marketing with a joint experience and approach with their customers.
 Wait, what?
 What branded communities do is simple.
 There’s no person in a business suit telling you what you should buy.
 Here, the business-suit person invites you for a drink and asks you how they should sell the product.
 Simple, but ingenious!